 As mentioned earlier, people with phobias suffer from numerous symptoms when exposed to things or situations that induce their fears.
 These symptoms can be mild, extreme or even life threatening.
 They increase in intensity with continuous exposure to the situation or things causing the phobia.
 The intensity of the symptoms also depends on the relative ease with which you can escape your predicament.
-The harder the escape then the more intense the symptoms will be.
+Basically, the harder the escape then the more intense the symptoms will be.

 It is important for you to note that symptoms of phobias can be physical as well as emotional.
 The physical symptoms include the following: sweating, fatigue, dizziness, hot flushes, trembling, shortness of breath, rapid heartbeat, choking sensation, tightness in the chest, churning stomach and/or a sensation of butterflies in the stomach.

 - A destabilizing feeling of anxiety and great panic